 One of the great unsung features of macOS is Time Machine, the software that sits inside your System Preferences panel and quietly performs an automatic backup of the entire contents of your Mac's hard disk every hour, on the hour.

-If you accidentally delete a file you can just go back and check out all the previous versions of that file that you backed up in the past.
-And if your Mac starts behaving oddly and you think you might have been infected by some sort of virus or malware then you can just reboot your Mac and use Time Machine to restore the entire macOS to an earlier, untarnished state.
+If you accidentally delete a file you can go back and check out all the previous versions of that file that you backed up in the past.
+And if your Mac starts behaving oddly and you think you might have been infected by malware, you can just reboot your Mac and use Time Machine to restore the entire macOS to an earlier, untarnished state.

 The answer to this problem is a NAS drive.

 What are the advantages of a NAS drive?

 Rather than connecting your hard drive to a USB or Thunderbolt port on a single Mac, a NAS drive (NAS standing for network-attached storage) can be connected to an Ethernet port on the network router in your home or office network, and the storage space on the drive can then be shared by everyone that has access to your network.
 (Here's how to set up a NAS drive.)

 Early NAS drives were expensive and complicated, and were mostly used by large organisations that needed a central back-up device that could be used by multiple employees.
 But most homes these days now have their own Wi-Fi networks, which are shared by several people who often own multiple devices.
 This means that a shared NAS drive now makes sense for many home users as well.

 NAS drive features to look for

 Time Machine support